Teshebb/alx-system_engineering-devops/0x00-shell_basics/README.md

-this command move the file betty from /tmp to /tmp/my_first_directory
+1. this command display the current working directory.
+2 it will show the currently active parent directory.